-Container to store the result of applying a filter on a flowFrame object subSet Object of class "numeric", which is a logical vector indicating the population membership of the data in the gated flowFrame.
+Container to store the result of applying a filter on a flowFrame object filterDetails Object of class "list" describing the filter applied.

-frameId Object of class "character" referencing the flowFrame object filtered.
+- subSet Object of class "numeric", which is a logical vector indicating the population membership of the data in the gated flowFrame. - frameId Object of class "character" referencing the flowFrame object filtered.
 Used for sanity checking.

-'''

 Class "filterResult", directly.
 Class "filter", by class "filterResult", distance 2.

-'''